opentensor/bits/README.md

-# Bittensor Improvement Templates (BITs)
+# Bittensor Improvement Tenets (BITs)

-Welcome to the Bittensor Improvement Templates (BITs) [repository](https://github.com/opentensor/bits).
+Welcome to the Bittensor Improvement Tenets (BITs) [repository](https://github.com/opentensor/bits).
 This repository serves as the central location for submitting, discussing, and tracking proposals for changes and improvements to the Bittensor protocol.

 ## What are BITs?

-A Bittensor Improvement Template (BIT) is a technical design document providing information to the Bittensor community or describing new features for the Bittensor protocol and surrounding ecosystem.
+A Bittensor Improvement Tenet (BIT) is a technical design document providing information to the Bittensor community or describing new features for the Bittensor protocol and surrounding ecosystem.
 A BIT should provide a convincing rationale for and a concise technical specification of any underlying features described in the BIT.
 BITs are intended to be the